No ratings yet

 Vegetable Broth

 This recipe calls for vegetable broth, which obviously keeps it Vegetarian.
-The coconut milk keeps it Vegan but, you can certainly use chicken broth if that’s what you have on hand and don’t care to keep it vegetarian.
+The coconut milk keeps it Vegan but, you can certainly use chicken stock if that’s what you have on hand and don’t care to keep it vegetarian.

 Always use a good quality broth, no matter what you do.
 You can taste the difference.